Fenrir Project - Universal Robotic Platform

 • add services to the system and enable them at startup

-If user name is different then "robot", paths in scripts and service files need to be changed, along with the user for one of services.
+If user name is different than "robot", paths in scripts and service files need to be changed, along with the user for one of services.

 #in repository